+Office keys

+City-issued credit cards/gas cards

+City manuals

-Office keys City-issued credit cards/gas cards City manuals Any additional City-owned or issued property
+Any additional City-owned or issued property

-In order to receive a disbursement of any amounts due from the Retirement Plan, the employee is required to complete and sign a distribution form and submit it to the Treasurer's Office.
+In order to receive a disbursement of any amounts due from the Retirement Pension Plan, the employee is required to complete and sign a distribution form and submit it to the Treasurer's OfficeMERS.
+For employees in the defined contribution plan, a form must be submitted to ICMA-RC.
 Specific information will be provided at the exit interview.

-Employees may choose the continuation or waiver of comprehensive medical coverage and dental coverage under Consolidated Omnibus Budget Reconciliation Act (COBRA).
+Employees may choose the continuation or waiver of comprehensive medical-coverage, and dental and vision coverages under Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Specific information will be provided at the exit interview.